valkenzz/Bigeleisen_KIE/README.md

 # Bigeleisen_KIE
-library which provides tools capable of calculating the Kinetic Isotope Effect according to the Bigeleisen equation
+Library which provides tools capable of calculating the Kinetic Isotope Effect according to the Bigeleisen equation

-kie is the change in the reaction rate of a chemical reaction when one of the atoms in the reactants is replaced by one of its isotopes[1].Formally, it is the ratio of rate constants for the reactions involving the light and the heavy isotopically substituted reactants.
+KIE is the change of the reaction rate of a chemical reaction when one of the atoms in the reactants is replaced by one of its isotopes[1].Formally, it is the ratio of rate constants for the reactions involving the light and the heavy isotopically substituted reactants.

-More particularly we use the equation figur 1 [2]. this equation Neglect tunneling effect.
+More particularly we use the equation figur 1 [2]. this equation neglect tunneling effect.

 """
 ![image](https://user-images.githubusercontent.com/40594333/123495703-0fac0d80-d625-11eb-951f-988fb96460be.png)

-fig1 : the KIE equation are implemente
+Fig1 : the KIE equation are implemented

 where the subscripts l and h stand for the light and heavy isotopes, respectively, kl and kh are the respective